aaronsb/ai-dev-practices-guide/docs/best-practices/index.md

 # Best Practices for AI-Assisted Coding

 This section provides guidelines and patterns for effective collaboration with AI coding assistants.
 These best practices will help you maintain code quality, manage complexity, and implement robust solutions when working with AI tools.
+If you find a best practice that works for you, please consider starting a discussion or starting a pull request to add it to this guide.

 ## Available Guides